fernandeslouro/blog/_posts/2020-06-02-gpt-3-openai-has-just-released-the-worlds-largest-ml-model-yet.md

 # Can a better language model be built by increasing size?

-As for the experimental resutls on language modelling, it has been verified that as the number of parameters increased, the validation loss (calculaing used log probability, a.k.a. perplexity) for trained models decreased.
-This matches previous knowledge, that as model size, compute time and dataset size increase in the same fashion, it follows a powe law where the model will get better and better.
-A question still to be ansered is: __how far can this take us?__ It seems like, at 175B parameters, the limit hasn't yet been discovered, since GPT-3 is still in this trend of improvement.
+As for the experimental resutls on language modelling, it has been verified by past experiments that as the number of parameters is increased, the validation loss (calculaing used log probability, a.k.a. perplexity) for trained models decreases.
+Essentialy,k as model size, compute time and dataset size increase in the same fashion, it follows a powe law where the model will get better and better.
+A question still to be ansered is: _how far can this take us?_ It seems like, at 175B parameters, the limit hasn't yet been discovered, since GPT-3 is still in this trend of improvement.

+Question Answering
+Translation
+Winograd Schemes
+Commonsense Reasoning
+Reading Comprehension
+SuperGLUE
+NLI
+Arithmetic Expressions
+Word Unscrambling
+SAT Analogies
+News Article Generation
+Made-up Words
+Training Set Contamination
+Task Examples